browniebroke/browniebroke.com/src/posts/gatsby-is-awesome.md

 After playing around with small throwaway projects, I figured I liked Gatsby, but Netlify CMS was a bit too much for now.
 I went on to start my site using the [Gatstrap template](https://github.com/jaxx2104/gatsby-starter-bootstrap), based on Bootstrap.
 This might make some people scream "why???", but I wanted to get a CSS baseline I could build upon, and I already knew Bootstrap quite well.
 Let's not try to learn too much at the same time!

 After a bit of fiddling, the whole development experience is amazing.
 By open sourcing, I get all sort of services available to help me with [code quality](https://lgtm.com/) checks, Netlify deploy preview, and Renovate to keep dependencies up to date.
 I was so satisfied about this last one that I ended up activating auto merge.
 The site automatically keeps itself up to date!
 How amazing is that?
-Compared to Pyup (the Python equivalent I knew of) it behaves much better, especially when a rebase is needed.
+Compared to PyUp (the Python equivalent I knew of) it behaves much better, especially when a rebase is needed.

 ## Final words